HarryJain/CPSC-334/Module2/Task2/README.md

 - May use as many LEDs as desired.

-## Centipede X Ellsworth Kelly: An Artistic Reinterpretation of a Classic Arcade Game
+## CentESPede 32: An Artistic Reinterpretation of a Classic Arcade Game
 Building off the basic motions established in Task #1 for Marco Polo, I wanted to create a more interactive game for Task #2.
 To do so, I turned to classic arcade games, which seemed approachable to make and would allow for the creation of attractive visual artifacts.
 In the end, I decided on the Atari and arcade classic Centipede due to the abundant opportunities for colorful and persistent items.

 For artistic inspiration, I wanted to replicate the simple, primary colors of modern artists like Jackson Pollack and Ellsworth Kelly.
 In specific, I utilized the colors from Kelly's *Colors for a Large Wall* (1951) as the basis for the obstacles and sprites in my game.
 Additionally, rather than using more intricately-designed sprites that replicate the original game, I stuck to simple/fundamental shapes of those colors.
 Thus, when the gamestate is saved via the built-in screenshot tool, it produces its own work of "art" in this style.